Types of Cybersecurity Roles: Job Growth and Career Paths

 Cybersecurity professionals can benefit from starting as generalists and then specializing in an area of interest or strength, according to Champion.
 These areas can include:

 - Vulnerability management

-Whether you’re a generalist or a specialist, you’ll need to keep up with cyber security’s ever-changing changing technical requirements, latest legal regulations and best practices as well as the emerging trends in the industry in order to achieve your career goals.
+Whether you’re a generalist or a specialist, you’ll need to keep up with cybersecurity’s ever-changing technical requirements, the latest legal regulations and best practices, as well as the emerging trends in the industry to achieve your career goals.
 To that end, consider:

 - Upskilling in virtual labs to practice industry applications and technologies

 Such opportunities are available to current college students, newly minted graduates and seasoned career-changers alike, said Champion.

 Evans, for example, earned his undergraduate degree in information technology, worked in various IT roles (server administrator, database administrator, desktop support) and then earned his MBA before transitioning to a dedicated cybersecurity role.

 “I didn’t necessarily count myself as a security individual, but I’ve always been security-minded,” Evans said.

 When the right cybersecurity career opportunity presented itself through his professional networks, Evans was upfront with the hiring managers about the training he would need to be successful in the role.

 “The company gave me a trial run and said, ‘You should probably get your CISO certification within a year.’
 I finished it within two months,” he said.